ably/tutorials/README.md

 # Building a Realtime Commenting App

-## Step 14 – Update the application state with new comments
+## Step 16 – Display historical comments

 The full instructions for this tutorial can be found [here](https://ably.com/tutorials/reactjs-realtime-commenting).